Relation between equilibrium quantum phase transitions and dynamical quantum phase transitions in two-band systems: The model and results

 \end{widetext}

-To exhibit the distribution of post-quench parameters which possess $\bar{\mathcal{L}}_{k}=0$ for $h_{i}=-2$ and $\eta_{i}=0.8$, we plot Fig. \ref{Fig-2}(a) where cyan solid lines are post-quench parameters which possess $\bar{\mathcal{L}}_{k}=0$ with $k\in\left\{2\pi m/L\mid m=1,2,\dots,(L-1)/2\right\}$ from lighter to darker, here $L=30$.
-Each post-quench parameter point has as many $k_{c}$-modes which satisfy $\bar{\mathcal{L}}_{k_c}=0$ as the number of cyan solid lines that pass through it.
-According to the number $n_{k_{c}}$ of $k_{c}$-modes owned by the post-qench parameter points, we plot the dynamical phase diagram of DQPTs of the XY model in the thermodynamic limit for $h_{i}=-2$ and $\eta_{i}=0.8$ as shown in Fig. \ref{Fig-2}(b).
-Compared with Fig. \ref{Fig-1}(a), the two additional dashed lines in Fig. \ref{Fig-2}(b) demonstrate differences between dynamical phase boundaries and equilibrium phase boundaries.
-Obviously, DQPTs will occur when post-quench parameters are in yellow and orange regions in Fig. \ref{Fig-2}(b).
-Since $k_{c}$-modes may exist for post-quench parameters and pre-quench parameters being in the same phase, even quenching within the same equilibrium phase may also lead to the occurrence of DQPTs.
+To clearly exhibit the distribution of postquench parameters which possess $\bar{\mathcal{L}}_{k}=0$ for $h_{i}=-2$ and $\eta_{i}=0.8$, we plot Fig. \ref{Fig-2}(a) according to Eq. (\ref{eq:xyLk}) for the case $L=30$, where the cyan solid lines are postquench parameters which possess $\bar{\mathcal{L}}_{k}=0$ with $k=2\pi/L, 4\pi/L, \dots, (L-2)\pi/L$ from lighter to darker, respectively.
+Each postquench parameter point has as many $k_{c}$-modes which satisfy $\bar{\mathcal{L}}_{k_c}=0$ as the number of cyan solid lines that pass through it.
+As the system size increases, the cyan solid lines become denser and denser.
+According to the number $n_{k_{c}}$ of $k_{c}$-modes owned by the postquench parameter points, we obtain the dynamical phase diagram of DQPTs of the XY model in the thermodynamic limit for $h_{i}=-2$ and $\eta_{i}=0.8$ as shown in Fig. \ref{Fig-2}(b).
+Compared with Fig. \ref{Fig-1}, the two additional dashed lines in Fig. \ref{Fig-2}(b) demonstrate differences between dynamical phase boundaries and equilibrium phase boundaries.
+Obviously, DQPTs will occur when postquench parameters are in yellow and orange regions in Fig. \ref{Fig-2}(b).
+Since $k_{c}$-modes may exist for postquench parameters and prequench parameters being in the same phase, even quenching within the same equilibrium phase may also lead to the occurrence of DQPTs.